 These are usually the signs which help to distinguish between a migraine and a headache.
 Migraines also usually have a throbbing pain associated with them.

-Order online – you can order Imigran nasal spray from online doctor services like ours.
-If you feel like you need treatment for your migraine because over the counter painkillers are not effective, you could use our convenient service to order Imigran.
+Get it online: You can request Imigran nasal spray from online doctor services like ours.
+If you feel like you need treatment for your migraine because over the counter painkillers are not effective, you can use our convenient service to request Imigran.

-To order you’ll first need to fill in a simple online questionnaire.
-Our doctors will review the answers you give to determine your suitability.
-If you’re approved, the Imigran nasal spray will be sent direct to you via post or courier.
+To request this, the first step is to complete a simple online questionnaire.
+Our doctors will review your answers to check that Imigran nasal spray is suitable.
+If this is approved, the spray will be sent direct to you via post or courier.

 We only sell 20mg doses in packs of 2 or 6 doses.
-If you need to re-order, then you’ll need to complete the questionnaire again to make sure the Imigran nasal spray is safe for you to continue to use when a migraine occurs.
+To reorder, you will need to complete the questionnaire again.
+This way our doctors can check the spray is still safe for you to use when a migraine occurs.

-Order offline – alternatively, you can visit your GP who will assess your needs and provide you with a prescription for Imigran nasal spray if they feel you’re suitable to use it.
+Get it offline: Alternatively, you can visit your GP who can provide you with a prescription for Imigran nasal spray, if they feel it's suitable for you.

 You could try Imigran as long as you have migraines and you do not have any previous health conditions or current medications that make taking Imigran unsafe.

 How will it help me? – Imigran nasal spray is used to treat migraine headaches by reducing the width of the blood vessels in the head.
 Migraines are thought to be caused by a temporary widening of blood vessels in the head.
 Imigran nasal spray contains an active ingredient called sumatriptan which works to reduce the widening of the blood vessels and so relieves the symptoms associated with migraine headaches.

 Current medications – there are some migraine medications which cannot be used alongside the Imigran nasal spray.
 If you’re already taking these you might not be able to use Imigran as well.
 See the 'Possible Drug Interactions' section to the right.

 Personal circumstances – you should not use Imigran nasal spray if you: